GabrielOnDelphi/ClaudeCode_TokenVampire/README.md

 - Red: >= 90%

 **Bar colors** (no limit set): blue (auto-scale mode).
 A value label appears above each bar showing the token count for that 15-minute interval.

-**Legend** at the bottom shows the color key.

-## Per Project Tab

-Left panel: list of projects sorted by total tokens (heaviest first).
-Right panel: same stats and chart, but filtered to the selected project.

-Click a project to view its individual stats and hourly chart.

 ## Settings